 Mining and water rights are things to pay careful attention to, because you’ll rely so heavily on the health of the water near you.
 In Idaho building codes aren’t the most friendly, but tiny houses have been done.
 This is best for the off grider who doesn’t mind chopping firewood and loves to hunt and fish.

 There are plenty of green acres, and mountainous acres, to buy in Missouri.
 The climate is warm, long, and it’s also very wet, assuming you’re not in the Ozarks.
 Growing is no problem, and building isn’t either.
 Most rural counties don’t bother with building permits or require you to connect to the grid.
 There are few regulations generally, and land is not usually expensive.

 Water runs fresh from the mountains.
 There is at least one well-established off grid community in the state, Dancing Rabbit Eco-Village.
 Unfortunately, tornado risk is quite high in the state.
-Also, there is one case of some troubling legal problems, a family whose garden was ordered destroyed, but it did happen in the city.
+Unfortunately, there is one case of some troubling legal problems, a family was ordered to destroy their garden, but it did happen in the city.

 Oceania: New Zealand

 The good climate and sparse population make this pacific nation appealing.
 There are plenty of islands to set up on.
 It is mountainous in some parts and colder than you’d expect in the southern bits, but generally good weather for pastures.